cloud-elements/devportal/docs/elements/microsoftgraph/authenticate.md

 ---
 heading: Microsoft Graph
+apiProvider: Microsoft  # For cases where the API Provider is different than the element name. e;g;, ServiceNow vs. ServiceNow Oauth
-seo: Authenticate | Name of Element | Cloud Elements API Docs
+seo: Authenticate | Microsoft Graph | Cloud Elements API Docs
 title: Authenticate
 description: Authenticate an element instance with the API provider
 layout: sidebarelementdoc
 breadcrumbs: /docs/elements.html
 elementId:
 elementKey: microsoftgraph
-apiKey: Application Id
-apiSecret: Application Secret
-callbackURL: Redirect URLs
+apiKey: Application Id #In OAuth2 this is what the provider calls the apiKey, like Client ID, Consumer Key, API Key, or just Key
+apiSecret: Password/PublicKey #In OAuth2 this is what the provider calls the apiSecret, like Client Secret, Consumer Secret, API Secret, or just Secret
+callbackURL: Redirect URL #In OAuth2 this is what the provider calls the callbackURL, like Redirect URL, App URL, or just Callback URL
 parent: Back to Element Guides
 order: 20
 ---